osrf-migration/srcsim-wiki/Finals Procedure.md

 * Goal: Complete all competition rounds
 * Help line: ```src-support@osrfoundation.org```

-OSRF will have personnel manning the support email 24/7 during the finals.
+OSRF will have personnel monitoring the support email 24/7 during the finals.

 # How to complete competition rounds